Legal definition of wrongful death:

 For example: a 16-year-old boy and his 19-year-old sister are killed in a collision with a semi-truck on I-5.

-Under the old law, the parents could only bring a claim for the damages suffered by their loss of the 16-year-old.
+The parents could only bring a claim for the damages suffered by their loss of the 16-year-old.

 If they came to my office for a wrongful death lawyer consultation, I would have to explain that Washington State law limited wrongful death claims for adult children.
 (This has happened before, and no parent has ever been satisfied by my explanation that “it’s the law in Washington”).

-Under the new law, the parents would be able to bring a claim for damages for the loss of both their 16-year-old and 19-year-old.
+The parents would be able to bring a claim for damages for the loss of both their 16-year-old and 19-year-old.

 The old wrongful death law, written in 1909 to block lawsuits for the death of Chinese workers, was blatantly and purposefully unjust.
 As one representative stated, the old law was “wholly unfair if a child is wrongfully killed and there is no recourse for their death.”